fictionco/fiction/@factor/@themes/theme-doc-engine/docs/introduction/index.md

 ### [Build System](#build)

-Factor, at its heart, is a build system that coordinates different developer tools and environments to create what feels like a consistent and simple development experience.
+Factor, at its heart, is a system that coordinates different developer tools and environments to create a consistent and simple development experience.

-The purpose of the build system is to abstract away all the configuration, bundling, file generation, etc.. so you can focus on **just building your app.**
+The purpose of the this is to abstract away all the configuration, bundling, file generation, etc.. so you can focus on **just building your app.**

 Parts of the build system include:
 - CLI (Node)